Rotary logoRotary logo

 • simply want to be on the committee whose meetings will be buoyed by the best cocktails in town?

-If your answer to even one of these questions is YES, contact Neal MacDonald now!
-He will gladly welcome you to the committee!
+If your answer to even one of these questions is YES - or if you think you have the perfect auction item (airfare, rental properties, resorts, dinners, artwork), contact Neal MacDonald now!
+He will gladly welcome you to the committee that already includes Jennifer Shumway and Meredith Morris!
 He can be reached at 309-530-4752 or neal@proof66.com.
 We will be meeting very, very soon!
 Don’t waste a second!

 Want to know more about the tournament or become a supporter in other ways.
 Visit the website which is active and capable of taking your donation!